kindista/kindista/src/to-do.md

 [ ] better matching of search results
 [ ] add gratitude option for standard invitations
 [ ] email preferences for deactivated accounts
-[ ] top color borders for activity items
 [ ] allow kindista offers tagged with "proposed-feature" to get a tab in the feedback section
     [ ] create an email that requests feedback on proposed feedback from current users with (eq (getf *user* :notify-kindista) t)
-[ ] loves
-   - #links
-   - post to /love
-   - show list of people who love an item
 [ ] invite facebook friends
-[ ] split up database
-   - if we create different directories for datatypes, make sure to get a comprehensive list of all datatypes in the database (including "deleted" types)
 [ ] invite gmail/hotmail/yahoo contacts
 [ ] flag items
 [ ] reply by email (maybe)
-[ ] t-shirts
-[ ] promote at unity, friends, unitarians, etc